Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 Band of Beauty Membership: a rewards program that's $29/year, offers 10% on product orders, free shipping over 100%, a complimentary enrollment gift, and special member exclusives.
 There's no auto-renew, auto-shipping, or auto anything.

 Beautycounter Consultant: partnering with the company to spread the mission providing sales and customer service.
-It's $69-98 to enroll (depending on if you were already a BOB member), earn commission on orders and small earnings from team members.
+It's $50 to enroll, earn commission on orders and small earnings from team members.
 There is a 6-month quota to remain an active consultant.

 How are Beautycounter consultants compensated?